 ⏤ From Kotae Sangi to Lesse Mariam, Kabul, Afghanistan ⏤

 Kinds of people you might come across

 I know that I said the people of Afghanistan are humble and down to earth, but that doesn’t include everyone.
 Of course you’re going to come across the mean ones, flirty dirty ones and scary looking ones here and there from time to time.
 From my personal experience though, I found that majority of the people I met and communicated with throughout my journey were quite humble and nice human beings.
-I guess it would really depends on you as well.
-The way you talk, the way you dress and your attitude of course.
+I guess it really depends on you as well; the way you talk, the way you dress and your attitude of course.
 Everywhere in the world has their own custom and culture, it’s just a matter of showing respect and not trying to look too foreign.
 Btw, there’s a bonus to looking like a local Kabuli, you won’t be ripped off when shopping!

 Hope you had a nice read!